Automating Accessibility Compliance with Cypress

 Best Practices

-- Component-Level Tests: Isolate complex widgets to cover ARIA roles and keyboard behavior.
+- Component-Level Tests: Isolate complex widgets so ARIA roles and keyboard behavior get direct coverage.

 - Visual Testing: Combine axe checks with visual diff tools to catch missing focus indicators.